sritchie73/r-alpha-bootcamp-unimelb-notes/instructor-notes.md

  -  `dcast` back to long: formula: status ~ variable.

-For the next section, we're going to be creating a script that takes some raw data thats been sent to us, into a regular format we can work with.

-No exercise has been written for this section, so I will get you to follow along with me.
+For the next section, we're going to be creating a script that takes some raw data thats been sent to us, into a regular format we can work wi No exercise has been written for this section, so I will get you to follow along with me.
 So if im going too fast, put a pink sticker on the back of your laptop, and I can slow down.
 Also don't hesitate to ask any questions about code you